Apply Now for the 2023 Grape and Wine Certificate Program!

 4-Week Winery Internship

-After the classroom session concludes, you will complete a 4-week paid internship at a local winery.
+After the classroom session concludes, you will have the opportunity to complete a 4-week paid internship at a local winery.
 You may complete your internship by working at the winery where you are currently employed, or we can assist you in locating an internship position.
 Part-time internships (for the equivalent hours) can be arranged for those who cannot fulfill a full-time internship.

 - Application Fee: $50 (non-refundable)